AuReMe/mpwt/README.rst

     ├── species_3
     ..

-- **--mx/xml_extraction** will only move the metabolic-reactions.xml file of each PGDB and rename it:
+- **--mx/xml_extraction** will only copy the metabolic-reactions.xml file of each PGDB and rename it:

 .. code-block:: text